Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Empirical Evaluation

-In each evaluation scenario, all compared methods took identical inputs and employed the same content embedding method to represent the textual contents of these inputs.
-Specifically, English words in the inputs were embedded using the pretrained Roberta model \citep{liu2019roberta}.
-Next, the content embedding method proposed by \cite{zhu2022memory} was utilized to embed the textual contents of the inputs.
-This method was developed based on BERT \citep{kenton2019bert} and extracted three types of features from each instance of textual content (e.g., a news article): (1) semantic features, such as word usage patterns, (2) style features, such as writing styles, and (3) emotional features, such as emotional signals expressed in a news article.
-It then aggregated these features into a single feature vector through an attention mechanism.
+In each evaluation scenario, all compared methods took identical inputs and employed the same content embedding method described in Section \ref{sec:4.1.2} to represent the textual contents of these inputs.
 We trained our DACA method using the Adam optimizer with a learning rate of $0.0001$ \citep{DBLP:journals/corr/KingmaB14}.
+The dimensions of the vectors $\mathbf{x}$ and $\mathbf{h}$ were set to 320.
 The hyperparamters in Equation \ref{eq:infonce} of our method were set as follows: the number of instances of source domain information $m$ was set to 3, and the hyperparameter $\tau$ was set to 0.5.
 Implementation details of the benchmark methods are given in Appendix~\ref{appendix:benchmark}.